tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 2.5 Organization of the bdqtest: classes  (non-normative)

-Following is a knowledge graph showing the is-a relationships between the classes in the Fitness for Use Framework:
+Following is a knowledge graph showing the is-a relationships between the classes in the Fitness For Use Framework:

 ![Diagram of the is-a class relationships of bdqffdq:, as a tree expanding left to right, with the root owl:Thing node not shown.](bdqffdq_class_diagram.png)
 *Diagram showing the relationships among the bdqffdq: classes.*